john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-In the context of functional programming, keep in mind that just because a function has a function keyword doesnt mean it can maintain itself as a function. **What this means is that if a function does not RETURN something, it is a procedure.**  Any function that calls a procedure cant be called a function, it becomes a procedure as well.
+**If a function does not RETURN something, it is a procedure.** In the context of functional programming, keep in mind that just because a function has a function keyword doesnt mean it can maintain itself as a function.
+In other words, any function that calls a procedure CANNOT be called a function... it becomes a procedure as well.
 This is important in order to take advantage of function programming.
 ```JavaScript
   function addNumbers(a = 0, b = 0, c = 0) {     // Does not RETURN, is procedural.
     let total = a + b + c;